Because You Loved Me: Critical reception

 "Because You Loved Me" received positive reviews from most music critics.
 The Advocate described it as a "big ballad" and an "emotional roller coaster".
 Senior editor of AllMusic, Stephen Thomas Erlewine praised ballads like "Because You Loved Me" on the Falling into You album.
-Larry Flick from Billboard wrote that it is, "rife with grand romance, larger-than-life production, and a climax that is best described as the musical equivalent to 4th of July fireworks".
-Another Billboard editor, Paul Verna also highlighted the song.
-Daina Darzin from Cash Box declared it as "a classic Adult Contemporary ballad, [with] sparkling, lush instrumentals showcasing Dion's effortless, accomplished voice.
-This tune's in line to follow the success of material from Waiting To Exhale and other romantic blockbusters."
-Dave Sholin from the Gavin Report wrote: "How about this daring prediction: It'll be one of the first major hits of 1996!
-An expected Celine Dion media blitz this spring is certain to take her and this project far into the next galaxy."
-The Hartford Courant noted it as a "luxurious love song".
-A reviewer from Music Week rated it five out of five, adding that it "tugs the heartstrings like a surefire winner".
-Stephen Holden of The New York Times praised the song, calling it this year's "Wind Beneath My Wings".
-Richmond Times-Dispatch picked "Because You Loved Me" as one of the best songs on Falling into You.
-Christopher Smith from TalkAboutPopMusic described it as a "beautiful, soulful ballad in her own inimitable way" and noted that Dion "turns on the power over the final choruses".
+Larry Flick from Billboard wrote that it is "rife with grand romance, larger-than-life production, and a climax that is best described as the musical equivalent to 4th of July fireworks".
+Another Billboard editor, Paul Verna, also praised the song.

+Daina Darzin from Cash Box described it as "a classic Adult Contemporary ballad, [with] sparkling, lush instrumentals showcasing Dion's effortless, accomplished voice", adding that it was positioned to follow the success of material from Waiting To Exhale and other romantic blockbusters.
+Dave Sholin from the Gavin Report wrote that it would be "one of the first major hits of 1996", noting that Dion's media presence in the spring would help the project reach a wide audience.
+The Hartford Courant described it as a "luxurious love song".

+A reviewer from Music Week awarded it a full score of five out of five, writing that it "tugs the heartstrings like a surefire winner".
+Stephen Holden of The New York Times called it this year's "Wind Beneath My Wings".
+The Richmond Times-Dispatch selected "Because You Loved Me" as one of the best songs on Falling into You.
+Christopher Smith from TalkAboutPopMusic described it as a "beautiful, soulful ballad" and noted that Dion "turns on the power over the final choruses".